ahmadsyafiqkamil/todo-list2/readme.md

 ## 🔒 Security Design

 - The backend **builds** transactions, but does **not sign or send**
-- The frontend signs transactions via the user’s wallet (e.g., MetaMask)
+- The frontend signs transactions via the user's wallet (e.g., MetaMask)
 - No sensitive user data is stored on the backend

 ---